Gujarat Subah: Architecture

-Mughals introduced the concept of charbagh (four gardens) wherein a square or a rectangular garden is divided into four parts with the intersection serving as a focal point for a monument.
-The red sandstone mausoleum of Qutb-ud-din Muhammad in Vadodara—which blends the local traditions of perforated screens (jalis) and lattice windows—serves as one such example.
+Mughals introduced the charbagh (four gardens) concept, in which a square or rectangular garden is divided into four parts, with the intersection serving as a focal point for a monument.
+The red sandstone mausoleum of Qutb-ud-din Muhammad in Vadodara—which blends local traditions of perforated screens (jalis) and lattice windows—serves as one such example.

-The Chintamani temple, whose began construction in 1621 and was led by Shantidas Jhaveri, is an archetype of Jain architecture in Gujarat from the Mughal period.
+Construction of the Chintamani temple began in 1621 under the leadership of Shantidas Jhaveri; it serves as an archetype of Jain architecture in Gujarat from the Mughal period.

 Gardens

-Gardens in Gujarat under the Mughal Empire consisted of the imperial gardens, gardens built by nobles, gardens of Indian merchants, and gardens built by the Dutch and the English.
-They were usually situated on the banks of rivers as a result of a need for water for irrigation and fountains and often required heavy expenditures for upkeep.
-They supported social activities and served to host feasts, music, and entertainments.
+Gardens in Gujarat under the Mughal Empire consisted of the imperial gardens, those built by nobles or Indian merchants, and gardens built by the Dutch and English.
+Usually situated on riverbanks to facilitate irrigation and fountains, these gardens often required significant expenditure for upkeep.
+They supported social activities and hosted feasts, music, and other entertainments.

-Imperial gardens included the Fateh Bagh (laid out by Abdur Rahim Khan-i-Khanan and accessible to the public with trees bearing oranges, lemons, apples, pomegranates, and others), Shahi Bagh (constructed by Shah Jahan on the banks of the Sabarmati river and accessible to the public with a rose garden), the Rustam Bagh (laid out by prince Murad), and others.
+Imperial gardens included the Fateh Bagh—laid out by Abdur Rahim Khan-i-Khanan and accessible to the public—which featured trees bearing oranges, lemons, apples, and pomegranates.
+Other notable sites included the Shahi Bagh, constructed by Shah Jahan on the banks of the Sabarmati River and featuring a rose garden, and the Rustam Bagh,laid out by Prince Murad.

-Gardens laid out by the Dutch and the English near Surat—influenced by the Mughal gardens—would have four walkways intersecting in the middle of the garden with a pavilion (chhatri).
+Gardens laid out by the Dutch and English near Surat were also influenced by Mughal gardens, featuring four walkways intersecting at a central pavilion (chhatri).